frontendpatterns/frontendpatterns.dev/src/content/patterns/state-reducer.md

 ---
 # State Reducer

-Use reducer functions to handle complex state transitions with predictable logic.

 ## Problem

 Complex state transitions scattered across multiple useState calls become impossible to reason about.
 Related state updates happen in different event handlers, leading to impossible states and race conditions.
 Debugging state changes requires hunting through numerous setState calls, and there's no single source of truth for what transitions are valid.